atrocore/atrocore/docs/01.atrocore/09.comparison-and-merge/index.md

 When the Select action is triggered from any record list page, the Current Selection is updated according to the following rules:

-- If the selected record belongs to a staging entity, the Selection type is set to Uniform and the Entity is set to the master entity of that derivative.
+- If the selected record belongs to a contributor entity, the Selection type is set to Uniform and the Entity is set to the master entity of that derivative.
-- If the Select action is triggered for a record that does not belong to the selection's current Entity or its staging entity, the selection type is automatically changed to Mixed, the Entity field is set to NULL, and the new item is added to the selection.
+- If the Select action is triggered for a record that does not belong to the selection's current Entity or its contributor entity, the selection type is automatically changed to Mixed, the Entity field is set to NULL, and the new item is added to the selection.

 ## Compare Records